C6-C7 Slip Disc: What is it and How to Treat it Without Surgery?

-Diagnosis and Treatment of a C6-C7 Slip Disc (Slipped Disc at C6-C7)
+Diagnosis & Treatment Options for a C6-C7 Slip Disc (Slipped Disc at C6-C7)

 A C6-C7 slip disc is the second most common site for a slipped disc(slip disc) in the neck.
 The C6-C7 slip disc affects the C7 nerve roots.
 The C7 nerve root can be impinged by disc material or bony osteophytes from degenerative changes.
 Signs and symptoms of C7 nerve root impingement may include neck pain, upper back pain, pain and paresthesia in the middle finger, weakness in triceps and wrist flexors.
 There may be a diminished or absence of deep tendon reflex at the triceps.